-In the beginning there was the idea
+In the beginning was the idea

 Great things begin with small things.
 When it comes to festival HeadRead, it was enough that two people, the author of this history and Krista Kaer, began mulling similar ideas around 2008.
 Both had been in various parts of Europe repeatedly and seen how large-scale literary events looked.
 Both understood that literature can be presented and brought to the stage in many different ways and felt that it would be best done in a concentrated way, as one great event.
-Two people met by chance, discovered they shared similar ideas and talked about turning the ideas into reality.
+Two people met by chance, discovered they shared similar ideas and talked about turning these ideas into reality.

 There would be no festival without festivals